jacksoom/vim-conf/bundle/fzf/README.md

     - Set `FZF_ALT_C_COMMAND` to override the default command
     - Set `FZF_ALT_C_OPTS` to pass additional options

-If you're on a tmux session, you can start fzf in a tmux split pane or in a tmux popup window by setting `FZF_TMUX_OPTS` (e.g. `-d 40%`).
+If you're on a tmux session, you can start fzf in a tmux split-pane or in a tmux popup window by setting `FZF_TMUX_OPTS` (e.g. `-d 40%`).
 See `fzf-tmux --help` for available options.